mikewesthad/image-diff/README.md

 # image-diff

 A handy web app to diff two images pixel-by-pixel using WebGL shaders.
+The existing free tools online were painful to use, so this aims to be easier to use.

 ## Development